top of page

 Not reaching the postseason in the NBA is expensive business, Visit Milwaukee created the most comprehensive data currently available.
 Their analysis found that the NBA Playoffs generated $57.6 million in economic activity for Milwaukee throughout a playoff series that lasted six games, including direct and indirect spending.

-The Mavericks currently sit ninth in the standings with chance of reaching the playoffs severely diminished by Kyrie Irving’s ACL injury, and now being led by Anthony Davis, rather than statistically the greatest playoff performer of all time.
+The Mavericks currently sit ninth in the standings with chance of reaching the playoffs severely diminished by Kyrie Irving’s ACL injury which has kept him out both seasons and now being led by a talented but rough rookie in Cooper Flagg, rather than statistically the greatest playoff performer of all time.

-Having a player, the calibre of Doncic be so good so young and deliver two finals berths by the age of 25 was a luxury teams across competitive sports would die for.
+Having a player of Doncic's calibre be so good so young and deliver two Conference Finals berths by the age of 25 was a luxury teams across competitive sports would die for.
 With the median age of current hall of famers such as LeBron James, Kevin Durant and Steph Curry are all playing to, coupled with advancements in healthcare for athletes, it wouldn’t be remiss to say having Doncic would guarantee another 10 years of deep playoff runs for the Mavericks and the city of Dallas.

 It’s estimated value loss sits in between £3-6 billion over the course of Doncic’s career with the Lakers.
 The lower bound estimate of £3 billion is optimistic, as from a strict basketball evaluation that is concurrent with the team’s financial success, the Mavericks project to be one of the worst teams in the Western Conference over the next 10 years.